Delmonicos/charger-node/Web3-Grant/milestone2/Article.md

 ![The ideal process](./Ideal_process.png)

 As we can see in the Figure 2, reality is far more complex.
-Multiple actors are involved during the charging process to ensure that payment is processed and completed according to the EV (electric vehicle) owner consent.
+Multiple players are involved during the charging process to ensure that payment is processed and completed according to the EV (electric vehicle) owner consent.

 ![The reality](./real_process.png)

-More than understanding the entire electric charging process, it is important to identify each actor and explain their roles:
+More than understanding the entire electric charging process, it is important to identify each player and explain their roles:

 * **CPO** (Charge Point Operator) manages and supervises the infrastructure of charging stations, usually in public spaces.
 It can operate one or many charging infrastructure behalf of station owners or for its own account.
 CPO uses **CPMS** (Charge Point Managing System), the software developed by **CPMS development company** used to manage and supervise the charging stations.
 * **eMSP** (eMobility Service Provider) is providing mobility services like giving access to charging stations to EV users.
 * **Aggregator** (Or Clearing House or hub) is a platform offering services that enable mobility operators to easily build partnerships.
 It develops the links between CPO and eMSP to enables electric mobility roaming.

-Those three actors are the main ones, but there are other secondaries like **OEM Constructors** who builds Charging Points, **NSP** (Navigation Service Provider) who provides location information of Charge Points, **Integrators** who supports new players who want to setup their own Charge Station, ...
+Those three players are the main ones, but there are other secondaries like **OEM Constructors** who builds Charging Points, **NSP** (Navigation Service Provider) who provides location information of Charge Points, **Integrators** who supports new players who want to setup their own Charge Station, ...

-Moreover, some actors take several roles like a CPO who can be eMSP and develop its own CPMS.
+Moreover, some players take several roles like a CPO who can be eMSP and develop its own CPMS.

-To help all these actors to communicate together, some standards have been set up to manage the electromobility ecosystem.
+To help all these players to communicate together, some standards have been set up to manage the electromobility ecosystem.

 ## A complex value chain handled by a multitude of protocols
 Every distributed system has at least one protocol that define the common language, also called standard.
-This language is used by each actor to communicate and exchange data and values.
+This language is used by each player to communicate and exchange data and values.

 In electromobility there are mainly 2 protocols that we can define as the standards of the market (OCPP and OCPI).
 But there are a lot of other protocols that are still used.